 It will also be possible to add multiple G Suite domains with a single Printix tenant.

 Site Manager: Coming soon

-The print driver configuration method Configure on computer requires the computer and printer to be on the same network.
-If this is not the case you will now see the message: Computer and printer must be on the same network.
-To work with print driver configurations a print driver must be selected.
-If no print driver is selected you will now see the message: Print driver is required.
+The print driver configuration method Configure on a computer requires the computer and printer to be on the same network.
+If this is not the case, you will now see the message: Computer and printer must be on the same network.